puiutucutu/PageLoader/README.md

 ## How it works

 The html container below, particularily `<div class="o-page-loader">` is set to `display: fixed` occupying the entire user screen and is initially set with `opacity: 1`.
-The component or loader will continue to animate up until `display: none` is applied.
-We animate the opacity in the css via `transition: opacity .5s`.
+The loader `<div class="o-page-loader--spinner"></div>` will continue to animate up until `display: none` is applied on the parent container.
+We animate the opacity of the parent container in the css via `transition: opacity .5s`.

 ```html
     <div class="o-page-loader">